Unlock the Power of Debugging in Rust with GDB

 Finally, we’ll show how to debug an async network application using GDB.
 We’ll create a simple TCP listener using Tokio and set a breakpoint in the process function.
 We’ll then send data to the endpoint using netcat and inspect the socket variable.

-If you’re interested in monitoring and tracking the performance of your Rust apps, try LogRocket.
-LogRocket provides full visibility into web frontends for Rust apps, allowing you to debug issues that are hard to reproduce.
-With LogRocket, you can aggregate and report on what state your application was in when an issue occurred, making it easier to identify and fix problems.
+If you’re interested in monitoring and tracking the performance of your Rust apps, consider using a robust debugging tool that provides full visibility into web frontends for Rust apps, allowing you to debug issues that are hard to reproduce.

 Leave a Reply